abaldwin008/blog/_posts/2017-08-10-Updating-gh-pages-branch-with-git-rebase.md

 Finally, everything was up-to-date on my branch, a simple git push should help right?
 Well, then git thought my branch was behind and tried to be helpful by running a git pull.
 I'm very happy I'm very familiar with what git pull does and knew that was not the right course to take and likely lead me in a circle back to where I started.
 A little more Googling and I learned that for my situation it was appropriate to rewrite the files by using the --force option.

 I'm pleased to announce that I got my gh-pages branch up-to-date so that my work-in-progress blog that you're currently reading is visible to all.

+Update: After I got done doing this it occurred to me that I probably could have merged the main branch into the gh-pages branch, resolved the conflicts and done a push which would likely work better if there were many collaborators on the github repo.
+I'll hopefully remember this lesson and give it a go the next time it becomes applicable.